 Martell's big break came when she inked a deal with Shelby Singleton's Plantation Records, the label behind Jeannie C. Riley's crossover hit "Harper Valley PTA."
 Plantation issued Martell's lone country album, 1970's Color Me Country, plus two additional singles, "Bad Case of the Blues" and "You're Crying Boy, Crying."
 The album and its singles strike a balance between the classic country of Ernest Tubb and Hank Williams ("I Almost Called Your Name") and the folk-grounded story-songs then prominent outside of Nashville ("Tender Leaves of Love," "San Francisco is a Lonely Town").

 Between 1969 and the mid-'70s, Martell appeared on the Opry stage 11 more times.
-For comparison, Carly Pearce recently (and deservedly) notched her 75th appearance in a similar span (March 2015- June 2020).
+For comparison, Carly Pearce (deservedly) notched 75 appearances in a similar span (March 2015- June 2020).
 That's not a complaint about Pearce or an attempt to pit one woman's career highs against another's (and data on more than two artists' appearances in a five-year span would be necessary to know if 12 appearances is a little or 75 appearances is a lot, comparatively).
-Still, it's a reminder that even with today's women facing disadvantages within country music, some current artists' opportunities seem bountiful compared to those of a groundbreaking African American artist.
+Still, it's a reminder that even with today's women facing disadvantages within country music, some current artists' opportunities seem bountiful compared to those of Martell.

 At least one journalist saw Martell's Opry opportunities and record label affiliation as stepping stones toward a lengthy career.